-Block Periodization is a technique you need to know, whether you are training to master the new tactical fitness tests like the Army Combat Fitness Test or need to prepare for a challenging special ops pipeline where you need proficiency in multiple elements of fitness.
+Block periodization is a technique you need to know, whether you are training to master the new tactical fitness tests, such as the Army combat fitness test, or need to prepare for a challenging special ops pipeline where you need proficiency in multiple elements of fitness.

 These blocks usually address specific needs of the athlete for a short cycle of 2-4 weeks and are followed by either a deload week or a change to the cycle for a short period.

 Over the past six months, we did our own test of this concept.
 Our athletes were active-duty military members and delayed entry program participants who were training specifically for either the Army CFT and Special Forces pipeline or the Navy Special Warfare physical screening test and BUD/S.

 Usually, during the winter lift cycles, we give the athletes a break from high-repetition calisthenics and higher volume of running miles to focus specifically on strength, power, speed and agility, along with non-impact cardio endurance (swimming with fins, treading, other pool skills).

 We still run and do calisthenics but with less total volume, using them mainly as a warmup and cooldown before and after the lifts.
 This was a 12-week cycle that typically needed a few easier deloading weeks, because when you’re doing heavy lifts, the recovery needs are greater.